 There are tons of hiking trails on the June Lake Loop.
 From shorter strolls to hikes with views that have a big elevation gain.
 Be sure to check out my June Lake Loop guide for more information on the best hikes in the area.

 Kayaking or Boating

-Kayaking is popular is the summer of course but also in the fall and springs (weather permitting).
+Kayaking is popular in the summer of course but also in the fall and spring (weather permitting).
 Silver Lake Resort has kayak rentals and you can easily launch from there.
 You’ll rent by the hour and there’s so much to see within the lake that you can easily spend a half-day there.
 And if you want to take a boat ride Silver Lake has small boat rentals but Gull Lake Marina has more size options.

 Stop #3: Mono Lake

 The Next stop from Mammoth Lakes to Bridgeport is Mono Lake.
-Mono Lake is known for its iconic Tufa Towers of that are a result of limestone deposits.
+Mono Lake is known for its iconic Tufa Towers that are a result of limestone deposits.
 They were formed from a chemical reaction caused by freshwater springs and the lake’s high alkaline water.
 It’s one of the oldest lakes in North America which began forming about 750,000 years ago.
 There are many things to do at Mono Lake and it’s worth a stop if you’re visiting the Eastern Sierras.

 Things to Do at Mono Lake